-LJMU were signatories to the earlier 2008 Concordat – this was published to provide research funders and institutions with a clear statement about expectations and responsibilities with respect to the management of researchers.
+LJMU were signatories to the earlier 2008 Concordat - this was published to provide research funders and institutions with a clear statement about expectations and responsibilities with respect to the management of researchers.
+See the full list of signatories.
 The 2008 Concordat led to significant improvements in the sector.
 Following a ten year independent review, the revised Concordat was published in September 2019.

 Since 2010, LJMU have developed and implemented a Concordat action plan and our Institution is recognised for its commitment to supporting the personal, professional and career development of its researchers.
 LJMU was awarded the EU HR Excellence in Research Award in 2012, which has been successfully retained following biennial review processes in 2014, 2016 and 2018.